Vittorio Emanuele II Monument

 - Under the statue of the goddess Roma is the ‘Tomb of the Unknown Soldier’, which can also be identified by the eternal flame and the two soldiers guarding it.
 This war monument, consisting of a tomb of an unknown soldier from the 1st World War, honours all unknown soldiers who perished in wars.

 - Museo del Risorgimento: this museum can be reached with the lift at the rear and tells the story of the unification of Italy.
-The free museum is mostly aimed at Italian visitors.
+The museum is mostly aimed at Italian visitors.

 - The picturesque church Santa Maria in Ara Coeli lies behind the monument.
 The monument was built almost right up against this old church.